RamosGladson/Anotacoes/vim/Readme.md

 15g				//go to line 15
 50%				//go to midle of the file
 ^				//beginning of the line
-zz 				//centralize screen
+zz 				//centralize window
-zb				//screen down
+zb				//window down
-zt				//screen up
+zt				//window up
-M               	        //centralize cursor in the screen H  		                //cursor up
+M               	        //centralize cursor in the window H  		                //cursor up
 L              			//cursor down
 / 				//forward search